 Diwali, or Deepavali, is one of the largest Hindu holidays of the year and is the celebration of the victory of good over evil and light over dark.
-Diwali is celebrated every year for 5 days in late October or November and is full of beautiful lights, candles, gifts, and desserts.
+Diwali is celebrated every year for 5 days in early October or late November and is full of beautiful lights, candles, gifts, and desserts.

 Like most Indian holidays, the date of Diwali changes every year according to the Hindu calendar which is based on both solar and lunar cycles.
 The main day of Diwali celebrations falls on the night of the new moon in the Hindu month of Kartika and therefore usually takes in late October or November.

 Most Indians get a week-long holiday for Diwali which means that transportation and popular tourist sites are likely to be more crowded than normal.

 Because of this, we recommend spending at least 7-10 days in India if you plan to visit for Diwali.
 This way, you can experience the holiday while giving yourself enough time to travel the country and see other parts of India as well.

 Diwali lasts for 5 days, but the first three days are when many of the rituals, Diwali markets, and holiday lights are at their best.
 It"s best to spend at least three days of Diwali in one place so you can get the full experience by exploring with a local guide or spending time with an Indian family.

 There are many traditions that take place during the celebration of Diwali over its 5 days.
 Throughout the festival, there will be Diwali markets, beautiful lights, and people setting off fireworks and firecrackers.